Skip to content

 FormParser roleValidator roleStatus

-directoryNamepreserve structured DN payloadenforce with RFC 5280 semantic comparepartial
+directoryNamepreserve structured DN payloadenforce with RFC 5280 semantic comparecomplete

 • Parser responsibility: preserve enough tag/type information that validation can make a deterministic supported-vs-unsupported decision.